Correcting Attrition Bias using Changes-in-Changes: Introduction

 This paper contributes to the literature on attrition corrections in treatment effect models which build on seminal work on sample selection \citep{H1976,H1979}.
-It provides a tractable approach that exploits the presence of baseline outcome data. \citet{MM2017} survey the field experiment literature and find that the most widely-used methods include IPW and various bounding approaches.\footnote{\citet{MM2017} also propose a modified version of the inverse probability weighting approach that uses additional data from an intense tracking phase.} The former approach requires unconfoundedness which is hard to justify in many settings. \citet{HM2000} provide bounds on the average treatment effect that require minimal assumptions, however the bounds are typically large in practice. \citet{L2007} proposes bounds on the average treatment effect for the always-responders, a subset of the respondent subpopulation. \citet{BCGB2015} show that tighter nonparametric bounds on the average treatment effect for a subpopulation of respondents can be obtained by exploiting additional data, specifically the number of calls required to obtain a response.
-Our approach relies on the presence of baseline outcome data.
-We show point-identification is possible for continuous outcomes that satisfy the strict monotonicity assumption via the CiC approach, not only for the respondents, but also for the entire study population.
-Our method can be extended to outcomes that satisfy the weak monotoncity assumption in order to obtain bounds (Remark \ref{remark:discrete_outcomes}).
-Another advantage of exploiting the panel structure is that it can be implemented in settings without simple randomization, such as stratified randomization and difference-in-difference designs.
+It provides a tractable, nonparametric approach that exploits the presence of baseline outcome data through restrictions on the outcome model.
+The standard Heckman correction (Heckit) approach assumes a parametric model where the treatment effect is homogeneous across individuals and the joint distribution of the errors in the outcome and response models is normal. \citet{MM2017} survey the field experiment literature and find that the most widely-used methods include IPW and various bounding approaches.\footnote{\citet{MM2017} also propose a modified version of the inverse probability weighting approach that uses additional data from an intense tracking phase.} The former approach does not restrict the outcome model, but requires unconfoundedness and rules out the possibility that response depends on treatment status to identify the ATE-R. It further requires a conditional missing-at-random assumption to identify the ATE.
+There are several bounding approaches in the literature that do not impose any restrictions on the potential outcomes. \citet{Manski1989} and \citet{HM1995,HM2000} provide bounds on treatment effect parameters that require minimal assumptions, however the bounds are typically wide in practice. \citet{L2007} proposes bounds on the average treatment effect for the always-responders, a subset of the respondent subpopulation, assuming monotonicity restrictions on potential response.
+While our method imposes a monotonicity condition on the outcome variable, it does not impose monotonicity of response. \citet{BCGB2015} show that tighter bounds on the average treatment effect for a subpopulation of respondents can be obtained by exploiting additional data, specifically the number of calls required to obtain a response.
+Their proposed bounds specifically exploit the monotonicity of the response in the number of maximal attempts to reach an individual to tighten \citeauthor{L2007}'s~(\citeyear{L2007}) bounds.\footnote{To do so, the authors assume that the maximum number of attempts to reach an individual is randomly assigned and excluded from the outcome.
+Relatedly, in the context of survey design, \citet{DiNardoetal2021} propose to randomly assign the probability of observation across survey participants.}